Escape from Russia

 sure be starving.

-Then somebody said, “We’re through the gate.”
+Then somebody said, “We’re through the Gate.”

 It was a big gate over the railway tracks.
 To this day when someone

-says, “We’re through the gate,” I feel my heart
+says, “We’re through the Gate,” I feel my heart

 pounding.
 It meant that we were out of Russia and in a free zone.